 Think about this: You’re trying to stand out in a sea of online content.
 And you only have a few seconds to convince any single scroller to consider your book.
 You need any edge you can get.
 Online, an edge or advantage is almost always synonymous with virility.
 And achieving virility means using the most popular and trendy forms of media.

-Today, that means GIFs
+Today, That Means GIFs

 Visual marketing is key for anyone hoping to grab attention in 2018.
 One study, from Social Media Examiner, reports that a whopping 74% of marketers surveyed use visual assets for their social marketing.
 The potency of images and video is well documented at this point.